 - Leggings.
-I love these sleek tights that are part of the Destination Wanderland collection by Stronger.
-These leggings are made of recycled materials and have a flattering cut that hugs the waist yet the material is super stretchy for comfort and movement.
+I love these leggings by The North Face that come with handy pockets for storing your phone!
+These tights are made of 80% recycled fabric and have a flattering cut that hugs the waist yet the material is super stretchy for comfort and movement.

 - Hiking shoes.
 I’m pretty clumsy so I prefer wearing hiking shoes with extra grip that prevent me from slipping & falling.
 But any walking shoes will do it for the easier hikes.

 - Socks.
 I like Merino wool socks because they wick away moisture and regulate temperature to prevent your feet from sweating.

 - Cozy sweater.
 While the evening campfire can keep you plenty warm, the mornings do tend to be a bit chilly so bring cozy layers and warm sweaters.